 Cleaner fishes, provide two benefits to the average marine aquarium.
 The most obvious benefit is that cleaner fish will eat and remove parasites from the other fish in your reef aquarium.
 These little guys are no match for a serious infestation of saltwater ich, but they can help be an insurance policy against a bad outbreak.

-In addition to picking off and eating any trouble makers, cleaner fish have also been shown to reduce the amount of aggression displayed between fish in a captive setting.
-That’s right, when cleaner fish set up ‘shop’ in your tank, they more they clean, the less aggressive the other fish are prone to be.
+In addition to picking off and eating any trouble makers, cleaner fish have also been shown to reduce the amount of aggression displayed between saltwater fish in a captive setting.
+That’s right, when cleaner fish set up ‘shop’ in your tank, the more they clean, the less aggressive the other fish are prone to be.

-These small fish pack a lot of personality, are fun to watch and provide some pretty significant functional benefits to your tank.
+These small aquarium fish pack a lot of personality, are fun to watch and provide some pretty significant functional benefits to your tank.

 Every one of us, in this hobby, works pretty hard to keep problem algae under control.
-Let’s face it, our aquaria would actually be just tanks of algae, bacteria and cyano and dinoflagellates if we let it get ugly.
-Why not stack the deck a little bit in your favor by having a fish or two that will help keep the algae in check.
+Let’s face it, our aquaria would actually be just tanks of algae, bacteria, and cyano and dinoflagellates if we let it get ugly.
+Why not stack the deck a little bit in your favor by having a fish or two that will help keep the problem algae in check.